-The following likewise discusses the Company's objectives, policies and processes for measuring and managing the above mentioned risks.
-For more disclosures about the quantitative effects of these risk exposures, please refer to the respective notes in the accompanying financial statements.
+The following likewise discusses the Group's objectives, policies and processes for measuring and managing the above mentioned risks.
+For more disclosures about the quantitative effects of these risks exposures, please refer to the respective notes in the accompanying consolidated financial statements.